 The College of Idaho believes it is in the best interests of the Campus community for every student to be vaccinated appropriately.
-Listed below are the vaccination expectations of all students for the 2022-2023 school year.
-The College's Immunization Policy is also located on our website.
+Listed below are the immunizations required of all students for the 2023-2024 school year.

 Returning Students

 If you are a returning student at the College, please update your status here.